claudiiii/scionlab-module/README.md

 ];
 ```

+You can also use the [Cachix binary cache](https://app.cachix.org/cache/scionlab-module) if building the packages is not possible.

 ## Getting started

 First you need to register an AS on the [SCIONLab website](https://www.scionlab.org/user/) and download the configuration files.